July 18, 2016 in Strategy by

 How do you know if someone is looking for you online?

-You can know this through a “keyword research.”
-This is the process of brainstorming phrases for which potential customers might be searching and then collecting the data to determine which phrase is more common.
+You can know this through “keyword research.”
+This is the process of brainstorming phrases potential customers might be searching for and then collecting data to determine which phrase is more common.

 There are several ways you can do keyword research.
 To identify which marketing channel you should use.
 There’s even a simple way.
 The point is, don’t just pick your marketing solution on fads or ego.
 Where are your customers?
 That’s where you should be marketing.